abs768/Real-Estate-Price-Prediction/README.md

 # Real-Estate-Price-Prediction

-This a simple DataScience developed by me inorder to understand how a real life machine learning model works and with the help of flask and various frontend frameworks how can I actually showcase my results by actually crreating a simple website.
+This a simple DataScience developed by me inorder to understand how a real life machine learning model works and with the help of flask and various frontend frameworks how can I actually showcase my results by actually creating a simple website.

 Here in this I have used:
 1) Basic Python